 Inevitably, you will need to repair damages to your unit from time to time, and if the damage is severe, you will be able to use a tenant’s security deposit to help pay for those repairs.

-So, legally speaking, what exactly can a landlord deduct from a security deposit?
+So, legally speaking, what can a landlord deduct from a security deposit?

 Difference Between Excessive Damage and Normal Wear and Tear

-You’re within your legal right to withhold a tenant’s security deposit to help pay for anything beyond the broad normal wear and tear definition in your lease agreement or as the law defines this term.
+You’re within your legal right to withhold a tenant’s security deposit to help pay for anything beyond the normal wear and tear definition in your lease agreement or as the law defines this term.

-However, normal wear and tear is a relatively subjective concept, and it can be difficult to know what you can and cannot charge a tenant to repair.
+Normal wear and tear may seem like a subjective concept, so it can be challenging to know what you can and cannot charge a tenant to repair.

-Normal wear and tear is generally defined as any damage associated with the regular use of an object – in this case, your rental unit.
+Courts generally recognize normal wear and tear as any damage associated with the regular use of an object – in this case, your rental unit.

-Basically, if a door knob has scuffed up the wall behind it or the sun has faded those nice curtains, all of that would qualify as the normal wear and tear of everyday use.
+If a doorknob has scuffed up the wall behind it or the sun has faded those lovely curtains, all of that would qualify as the normal wear and tear of everyday use.

 Excessive damage would be the destruction or deterioration of your rental unit resulting from intentional behavior or negligence (and should be grounds for beginning the eviction process immediately).